konveyor/enhancements/enhancements/crane-2.0/transformations.md

 - Ability to run transformations on a set of kubernetes manifests
 - Ability to codify the transformations and run them
 - Ability to run transformations such that they can be applied at one time
-- Transformations should be able to be determined if they conflict.
+- When Applying transformations the tool should warn about conflicting changes to a particular path

 ### Non-Goals